kasper/phoenix/API.md

 ## 11. KeyHandler

 Use the `KeyHandler`-object to enable or disable keys.
-To change a previous handler, bind the key again.
+You can have multiple handlers for a single key combination, however only one can be enabled at a time.
 A key is disabled automatically when you release your reference to the handler.
 KeyHandlers are always reset on context reload.
 Enabling a key combination that has been exclusively registered by another app will fail.

 ```java
 class KeyHandler implements Identifiable